fii-optim-lab/hgp-lib/README.md

 For more information about binarization and custom configurations, see TODO (create a section about binarization and link it here).

 Label aware binarization is usually employed to create class-aware bins for numerical columns.
-The binarizer fit on the training data must be used on the validation and test data to prevent data leakage.
+The binarizer must be fit only on the training data to prevent data leakage!

 Depending on usage, data preparation may very (i.e. when doing k-fold cross-validation).